hortonworks/cloudbreak/docs/index.md

 `Public in account:` share it with others in the account

+###Manage networks
+Manage networks allows you to create or reuse existing networks and configure them.

+`Name:` name of the network

+`Description:` short description of your network

+`Subnet (CIDR):` a subnet in the VPC with CIDR block

+`Address prefix (CIDR):` the address space that is used for subnets (Azure only)

+`Public network ID:` the publuc network id (OpenStack only)

+`Public in account:` share it with others in the account

 ###Create cluster
 Using the create cluster functionality you will create a cloud Stack and a Hadoop Cluster.
 In order to create a cluster you will have to select a credential first.